 - Molecular medicine is the future of medicine – and the medicine of the future

 The study programme is broad-based and interdisciplinary.
-Besides the classic natural sciences, it also covers molecular biology and medicine and offers insights into various fields such as medical engineering and bioinformatics, thus enabling graduates to work in additional fields.
+Besides content from the classic natural sciences, molecular biology and medicine, it offers subjects such as medical engineering and bioinformatics, thus enabling graduates to work in additional fields.
 In this way the Molecular and Technical Medicine programme makes new findings and methods of molecular biology available for medical purposes.

 Foundation level studies

-Later in the advanced studies of the 3rd to 7th semesters, a deeper understanding is gained of micro/molecular biological and genetic subjects and how they relate to diseases.
+The advanced studies of the 3rd to 7th semesters cover these subjects in more depth and looks at their connection to disease.
 How do diseases occur?
-How do these processes develop in the cell and how do therapeutics work?
-In addition to biological content, you will learn how medical engineering devices function, particularly in the area of medical imaging.
-A strong focus will be put on the evaluation of biological data as increasing amounts of these data are produced through new biological methods and experiments.
-During your advanced studies you will be taught the fundamental applications necessary to be able to evaluate these complex data.
-This will give you an employability advantage in many fields.
+How do these processes develop in the cell and how do drugs work?
+A strong emphasis will be put on the analysis of biological data as increasing amounts of these data are produced through new biological methods and experiments.
+You will be taught the fundamental applications necessary to be able to evaluate these complex data giving you an employability advantage in many fields.

 Detailed descriptions of the content of each module in the study programme can be found here.

 - Fundamentals of natural sciences, mainly mathematics, physics, chemistry and biology

 - Fundamentals of medical subjects, in order to recognize and understand interdisciplinary relationships

 - Ability to understand and implement molecular biological and molecular medical interrelationships

 - Ability to understand and apply methods and techniques of molecular and technical medicine

 - Awareness of fundamentals of ethical, business and health-related legal questions and ability to formulate basic solutions